Dvaita Vedanta

 Dvaita Vedanta (/ˈdvaɪtə veɪˈdɑːntə/); (originally known as Tattvavada; IAST: Tattvavāda), is a sub-school in the Vedanta tradition of Hindu philosophy.
 The term Tattvavada literally means "arguments from a realist viewpoint".
 The Tattvavada (Dvaita) Vedanta sub-school was founded by the 13th-century Indian philosopher-saint Madhvacharya.
 Madhvacharya believed in three entities: God, jiva (soul), and jada (maya, matter).
-The Dvaita Vedanta school believes that God and the individual souls (jīvātman) exist as independent realities, and these are distinct, being said that Vishnu (Narayana) is independent (svatantra), and souls are dependent (paratantra) on him.
+The Dvaita Vedanta believes that God and the individual souls (jīvātman) exist as distinct realities.
+These individual souls are dependent (paratantra) on Vishnu (Narayana), who alone is independent (svatantra).

 The Dvaita school contrasts with the other two major sub-schools of Vedanta, the Advaita Vedanta of Adi Shankara which posits nondualism—that ultimate reality (Brahman) and human soul (Ātman) are identical and all reality is interconnected oneness, and Vishishtadvaita of Ramanuja which posits qualified nondualism—that ultimate reality (Brahman) and human soul are different but with the potential to be identical.
-Sanyasi's of the Dvaita Vedanta tradition belong to the ēkadaṇḍi order.
+Sanyasis of the Dvaita Vedanta tradition belong to the ēkadaṇḍi order.

 Etymology

+Dvaita (द्वैत) is a Sanskrit word that means "duality, dualism".
+The term refers to any premise, particularly in theology on the material and the divine, where two principles (truths) or realities are posited to exist simultaneously and independently.
+While dualism generally entails a division between good and evil, Madhvacharya classifies reality into two based on independence and dependence: